With a lever big enough I can move the world (Chapter 1)

 “And you really put one on.
 I can count the number of hangovers you’ve had on my right hand.
 Though… saw some serious haze around here last night, stayed away, as you asked me to… I can guess why.”
 Aiko snickered.
 “Anyways, I’ll tell the lawyers you’ll be a bit.”

 Chugging the water, as I watched the teenager walk out the room, her sweatshirt saying “NAIS Class of 3019” on the back, my mind was sounding warning bells.
 Big, Loud, and insistent though the pain.

 One thing most people never really truly understand, is meditation is possible under several situations, and most people do meditation, often enough during routines.
 Meditation isn’t just clearing your thoughts, or ‘seeking’ enlightenment, it’s understanding yourself, processing information, and last but not least, centering yourself.
 If you have a routine you can do on autopilot, you can meditate.
 Apparently my other half agreed.

-I keep saying this, but it does bears repeating, people.
+I keep saying this, but it does bear repeating, people.
 Silly me.

 A brief discussion of Battletech’s travel wouldn’t be amiss, I suppose.